Professionals: Do you wish you could do more for your clients?

 - You’re concerned because they’re unmotivated, bored, and their grades are slipping.

 - You wish you could provide better support to siblings when their brother or sister is causing chaos in the family or is now in treatment.
-You know they too are having a hard time, but don’t think they necessarily need Therapy.
+You know they too are having a hard time, but don’t think they necessarily need Counseling.